iydia/oppweeder/README.md

-# Pppweeder - A Social Media Analytics Tool
+# Oppweeder - A Social Media Analytics Tool

 ## What is oppweeder?
 This tool provides specific analytics to Instagram users that are not directly provided by the app.